 I am not saying that no one should ever take antidepressant medication.
 They do help some people, and sometimes with relatively few negative side effects.
 My point is just that if you are considering taking these medications, or have for some time been using them, you deserve accurate information about the factors to take into account in your decision.

 2) Depression is generally induced by a situation in which you have experienced insufficient power.
 If you close your eyes and picture whom or what you may feel angry at, you will generally see an image of the trigger person or situation.
 Fix that situation and your depression will be likely to go away.
-(See my book From Conflict to Resolution or my audio Depression, A Disorder of Power for a full explanation of this theory of depressive reactions).
+(See my book From Conflict to Resolution or my audio Depression, A Disorder of Power which you can download for free for a full explanation of this theory of depressive reactions).

 3) If your doctor is recommending medication as a short term fix, use the pills until you feel better.
 Use your renewed energy to address the power-loss situation.
 Then begin the medication-weaning process asap.